jondot/pcwr/README.md

 Sure, you can blow things up with Ruby threads; doing shared I/O for example but this is besides the point for now: I'm talking about code running in parallel, mutating shared state.

-Lets take a look at this simplistic stats metrics server written in Sinatra.
+Lets take a look at this simplistic statistics metrics server written in Sinatra.

 ```ruby
 require 'sinatra'